Alternation acyclic tournaments: Representing alt-acyclic tournaments as biordered forests

-If an element $i$ is covered by an element $j$ in a forest, we will write $j=p(i)$ and say that $j$ is the {\em parent} of $i$.
-We will also use the notation $p(i)=\infty$ when $i$ has no parent, and we will say that $i$ is a {\em root}.
-In fact, the Hasse diagram will be a union of trees, and the roots will be exactly the maximum elements of these trees.
-Marking the root of each tree defines the partial order.
-We fix a linear extension of a forest, by numbering its elements in increasing order from $1$ to $n$, where $n$ is the number of the elements.
-The parent function $p: \{1,2,\ldots,n\}\rightarrow \{2,\ldots,n\}\cup\{\infty\}$ must then satisfy $i<p(i)$ for all $i\in \{1,2\ldots,n\}$.
-The converse is also true: \begin{proposition} Given a forest on the set $\{1,2,\ldots,n\}$, defined by the parent function $p:\{1,2,\ldots,n\}\rightarrow \{2,\ldots,n\}\cup\{\infty\}$, the order $1<2<\cdots <n$ is a linear extension of the forest, if and only if the parent function satisfies $i<p(i)$ for all $i\in \{1,2,\ldots,n\}$. \end{proposition} \begin{proof} If the numbering represents a linear extension, then the condition $i<p(i)$ is necessary.
-Conversely, assume the function $p$ satisfies the stated property.
-If $i$ is less than $j$ in the order of the forest, then for the length $\ell$ of the shortest path from $i$ to $j$ in the Hasse diagram we have $j=p^{\ell}(i)$, implying $i<p(i)<p(p(i))<\cdots <p^{\ell}(i)=j$. \end{proof} From now on we will identify each element of the forest with its label in a fixed linear extension, and we encode the forest with its parent function $p:\{1,2,\ldots,n\}\rightarrow \{2,\ldots,n\}\cup\{\infty\}$.
+From now on we will identify each element of the forest with its label in a fixed linear extension, and we encode the forest with its parent function $p:\{1,2,\ldots,n\}\rightarrow \{2,\ldots,n\}\cup\{\infty\}$.
 Next we give a second labeling of the vertices in terms of the {\em inverse} of a permutation $\pi$ of the set $\{1,\ldots,n\}$. \begin{definition} Given a permutation $\pi: \{1,2,\ldots,n\}\rightarrow \{1,2,\ldots,n\}$, we will say that the {\em labeling induced by the positions in $\pi$} is the labeling that associates to each $i\in \{1,2,\ldots, n\}$ the position $\pi^{-1}(i)$ of $i$ in $\pi$. \end{definition} \begin{definition} We will refer to an ordered triplet of a forest, one of its linear extensions and an arbitrary numbering of its elements as a {\em biordered forest}.
 We will encode the forest and its linear extension with the corresponding parent function $p:\{1,2,\ldots,n\}\rightarrow \{2,\ldots,n\}\cup\{\infty\}$, satisfying $p(i)>i$ for all $i$, and the second numbering by the permutation $\pi$ whose positions induce the second numbering.
-We will refer to the pair $(\pi,p)$ as the {\em code} of the biordered forest. \end{definition} The following statement is obvious. \begin{theorem} The correspondence described in Definition~\ref{def:biordered} establishes a bijection between ordered triplets formed by a forest on $n$ elements, a linear extension of this forest, and an arbitrary numbering of its elements and ordered pairs $(\pi,p)$ formed by a function $p:\{1,2,\ldots,n\}\rightarrow \{2,\ldots,n\}\cup\{\infty\}$, satisfying $p(i)>i$ for all $i$ and by a permutation $\pi$ of $\{1,2,\ldots,n\}$. \end{theorem} \begin{remark} We could also use the language of $(P,\omega)$-partitions, see Stanley's book~\cite{Stanley-EC1/2}.
+We will refer to the pair $(\pi,p)$ as the {\em code} of the biordered forest. \end{definition} The following statement is obvious. \begin{proposition} The correspondence described in Definition~\ref{def:biordered} establishes a bijection between ordered triplets formed by a forest on $n$ elements, a linear extension of this forest, and an arbitrary numbering of its elements and ordered pairs $(\pi,p)$ formed by a function $p:\{1,2,\ldots,n\}\rightarrow \{2,\ldots,n\}\cup\{\infty\}$, satisfying $p(i)>i$ for all $i$ and by a permutation $\pi$ of $\{1,2,\ldots,n\}$. \end{proposition} \begin{remark} {\em We could also use the language of $(P,\omega)$-partitions, see Stanley's book~\cite{Stanley-EC1/2}.
 This begins with considering a partially ordered set (in our case: a forest) and a bijection $\omega: P\rightarrow \{1,2,\ldots,n\}$.
 Stanley calls the labeling $\omega$ {\em natural} when $\omega$ is a linear extension of $P$.
-In such terms, we consider forests with a pair of labelings, one of them natural, the other one arbitrary. \end{remark} Next we define a tournament induced by a biordered forest. \begin{definition} Let $(\pi,p)$ be the code of a biordered forest on $n$ elements.
+In such terms, we consider forests with a pair of labelings, one of them natural, the other one arbitrary.} \end{remark} Next we define a tournament induced by a biordered forest. \begin{definition} Let $(\pi,p)$ be the code of a biordered forest on $n$ elements.
 We define the tournament $T=T(\pi,p)$ as {\em the tournament induced by the biordered forest} to be the tournament whose vertex set is $\{1,2,\ldots, n\}$ and whose directed edges are defined as follows.
 For all $u<v$ we set $u\asc v$ if $p(u)\neq \infty$ and $\pi^{-1}(v)\geq \pi^{-1}(p(u))$ hold, otherwise we set $v\desc u$. \end{definition} We may visualize the pair $(\pi,p)$ as an arc-diagram, shown in Figure~\ref{fig:arcs}.